MiaNguyen26/bias_sen/README.md

 - Input:
     Dataframe which includes *text* column.
-This column is preprocessed later
+This column is preprocessed later Input Path: csvPath in config - *data/.csv*

 - Output:
     A new dataframe which has the same columns as the original df, and added some new columns below:
     - *token* : using pyvi.tokenization for *** raw *text* *** (I)
         > Gia_đình tôi rất hài_lòng về dịch_vụ của khách_sạn
     - *spacy_token* : using pyvi.spacy_tokenize for *** raw *text* *** (J)